Diplomatic Model

 In both cases, this metadata is meaningful in relation with the rendition logic defined by the visualization component.
 This logic drives the whole visualization, and makes its elements predictable, so that users can expect a specific outcome when adding a specific set of features.

 As we have seen, the default rendition logic for text is simple: it just displays one character after another on the same line, until a line-end character is found, using default font properties.
 Rendition features can be used to customize all the relevant features of such text, including its position by offsetting it.
 For instance, this is useful to represent indentation or gaps.
+This is true both for base text and added text.

-With reference to this, the only peculiar aspect of added text is that its position is not determined by this predictable line-based layout, like for base text; added text position is totally arbitrary.
+The only peculiar aspect of added text is that its position is not determined by this predictable line-based layout, like for base text; added text position is totally arbitrary.
 The same is true for hints, which can appear everywhere.
 So, in this respect all added elements (added text or hints) share the same positioning logic.

 The logic for added elements is first dictated by the assumption that all added elements by definition refer to base text elements.
 This is a consequence of the fact that added elements represent annotations attached to the base text.
 For instance, the position of the word “Wunder.” in Figure 1 above is defined with reference to the word “Wund:” it is going to replace: it appears below and to the left of it.
 This assumption thus follows the logic behind the annotation process, reflecting the fact that its actors look at the text they are willing to change, and then add annotations to it in some empty space, usually near to it.
 So again here the model mimicks the reality of the creative process.